clstrfsck/ludwig-go/README.md

 Once in the editor, typing `\h` will bring up the help information, assuming you have installed the help file in the appropriate spot.
 Use `\q` to quit the editor.

+## Divergence from the original

+For the most part, this is a fairly direct translation of the original Pascal version into Go.
+There are a couple of noteworthy differences:

+- The help files for both the old and new command sets are embedded into the executable using the Go `embed` package.
+- The Go version includes basic syntax highlighting.
+Syntax highlighting is disabled by default and can be enabled with the `-h` option.
+There are two hardcoded colour schemes at present.
+One is used when the terminal supports the basic 8 ANSI colours, and another that is used for 256+ colour terminals.